 OA Lifeline story link from September 2020: https://www.oalifeline.org/atheists-and-agnostics/clear-intentions/

 I’ve been an OA member for 28 years, much of it with a traditional concept of God.
-The last 5-6 years, my spiritual experience and beliefs have shifted.
+The last five to six years, my spiritual experience and beliefs have shifted.
 I consider myself an atheist and a Buddhist.
 I’ve had to rethink the spiritual basis of how I work my program.

-God or Higher Power (HP) appears all through the 12 steps.
+God or Higher Power (HP) appears all through the Twelve Steps.
 While program literature often refers to HP rather than God, or to God as we understand him, the understanding is always of God as rather like a person, one who thinks, acts, and feels.
 We listen to God.
 God removes our shortcomings.
 God cares for us.
 God lets us know his will for us.
-If there is no such powerful person, how do I work the steps?
+If there is no such powerful person, how do I work the Steps?
 To what am I turning over my life and my will?
 How are my shortcomings removed?